 Hard words, yes?
 We (I) can get irritable and stressed out when we have visions of what to do and things to buy in order to make our creations, but it doesn’t often go as we’d wish, and we spend more money than we should.
 That stress is the opposite of what we really desire ~ peace and calm, unity and joy.

-Even expectations of our children being grateful and cheerful all the time or our husbands ‘doing’ certain things or ‘being’ a particular way puts pressure on them.
+Could expectations of our children being grateful and cheerful all the time or our husbands ‘doing’ certain things or ‘being’ a particular way puts pressure on them?

 The reason for any striving is that we have taken our eyes off of Emmanuel, the Christ-child, come to earth to do the work the Father planned from before time.